Ph.D. in Metropolitan Planning, Policy, and Design

 Elective courses are selected in consultation with the Supervisory Committee and should be selected to deepen knowledge in substantive areas related to the dissertation project.
 While a minimum number of credits are expected, this may vary depending on the level of preparation by the student as determined by the Supervisory Committee.
 The courses can be taken inside or outside of the department and must be numbered 6000 and above.

 The qualifying (or preliminary) examination requires the student to produce a scholarly piece of work that is of publishable quality.
-The paper typically includes a review of relevant literature, methods/data collection, findings, conclusion, and implications for planning, policy and/or design.
+The paper typically includes a review of relevant literature, methods/data collection, findings, conclusion, and implications for planning, policy, and/or design.
 Students enroll in this course while working on the qualifying exam paper.
+This course may be repeated.

 CMP 7940 Dissertation Research Proposal (3)